petrosagiakos/RubyMod/README.md

 ---

 ## **Installation Without minecraft**

-- Step 1: Download forge-mdk-1.21.1-52.0.28.
-- Step 2: Download or clone this repo, copy everything from inside and paste it to the forge-mdk-1.21.1-52.0.28 folder.
+- Step 1: Download or clone this repo, copy everything from inside and paste it to the forge-mdk-1.21.1-52.0.28 folder.
-- Step 3: Replace files and folders.
-- Step 4: Open with vscode.
+- Step 2: Open the folder with vscode.
-- Step 5: Download form plugins Java SDK 17 or higher and Gradle.
+- Step 3: Download form plugins Java SDK 17 or higher and Gradle.
-- Step 6: Open a cmd in the forge-mdk and run ./gradlew build.
+- Step 4: Open a cmd in the forge-mdk and run ./gradlew build.
-- Step 7: Run ./gradlew runData.
+- Step 5: Run ./gradlew runData.
-- Step 8: Run ./gradlew runClient.
+- Step 6: Run ./gradlew runClient.

 ## **Installation using minecraft**
 - Step 1: If you dont have minecraft download minecraft-launcher.
 - Step 2: Download forge-1.21.1-52.0.28 and Install it.
-- Step 3: Open minecraft launcher and select the forge version.
+- Step 3: Open minecraft launcher and select the forge version above.
 - Step 4: Download the .jar file and paste it in the forge mods folder.
 ### **Requirements for minecraft **
 - **Minecraft Version:** 1.21.1